5/14/2019

 Soybean leaf showing classic symptoms of sudden death syndrome infection, with yellow and brown areas contrasted against a green mid-vein and green lateral veins.

-Like other soilborne root rots, SDS often appears first in certain spots in the field, such as low, poorly drained or compacted areas.
+Like other soil-borne root rots, SDS often appears first in certain spots in the field, such as low, poorly-drained or compacted areas.
 In some cases, severe SDS outbreaks can also occur on highly productive soils with high moisture-holding capacity.
-Because disease severity is highly dependent on environmental conditions, time of infection and other stresses on the soybean crop, it varies from year to year and within field areas.
+Because disease severity is highly dependent on environmental conditions, time of infection, and other stresses on the soybean crop, severity varies from year to year and within field areas.
 Higher incidence of SDS often occurs when soybeans have been exposed to cool, moist soil conditions early in the growing season.
-Early planting is therefore much more likely to predispose the crop to SDS.
+Early planting is, therefore, much more likely to predispose the crop to SDS.

 Root and Stem Symptoms